LI weather: Snowfall continues with up to 24 inches predicted

-The storm, which is predicted to dump up to 24 inches on Long Island's East End, prompted Gov. Kathy Hochul on Friday to declare a state of emergency for the Island, New York City and three other counties in the state.
+The storm, which could dump up to 24 inches on Long Island's East End, prompted Gov. Kathy Hochul on Friday to declare a state of emergency for the Island, New York City and three other counties in the state.

-The snow has been coming ashore for hours and is expected to keep coming, weather service meteorologist Dave Radell said.
+The snow has been coming ashore for hours and is expected to keep coming, weather service meteorologist Dave Radell said on Saturday morning.
 Just before 5 a.m. there were reports of 7 inches in Babylon, 6 inches each in Islip, Upton, North Massapequa, with less in New York City — 5.5 inches on Staten Island and 5 inches in Queens.

+By 7 a.m., there were 9 inches in Upton, said meteorologist David Stark.

 "We’re expecting the heaviest stuff in the next six to 12 hours, depending on where you are," he said.